bseverns/seedBox/README.md

 ```

 Or, for a one-off build, tack on `--project-option "build_flags += -D QUIET_MODE=0"`
 to your `pio run` invocation.
-The OLED will remind you it's snoozing until you
+The SparkFun Qwiic OLED will remind you it's snoozing until you
 do.

 ## High-level flow (aka how seeds become sound)